EESSI/docs/docs/blog/posts/2025/12/gh-ci-workflow-for-EESSI.md

   `requirements.txt`, pip install them, and restore `requirements.txt`
 * clean up the session

-This action allows us to “hide” the logic for package installation, and should only be edited by project maintainers.
+This action allows us to "hide" the logic for package installation, and should only be edited by project maintainers.
 Project developers can ignore this file and focus on the workflow, described in the next section.